trustedsec/SysmonCommunityGuide/network-connections.md

 Network Connections
 ===================

 Sysmon will log **EventID 3** for all TCP and UDP network connections.
 This event will generate a large number of entries and filtering should be tuned for specific processes and ports.
-For the DestinationHostname the GetNameInfo API is used and it will often not have any information, and may just be a CDN making it NOT reliable for filtering.
-For the DestinationPortName the GetNameInfo API is used for the friendly name of ports.
-In the case of services doing connections on some systems do to memory use they be hosted under svchost.exe and most connections will originate from this process.
+For the DestinationHostname, the GetNameInfo API is used and it will often not have any information and may just be a CDN, making it NOT reliable for filtering.
+For the DestinationPortName, the GetNameInfo API is used for the friendly name of ports.
+In the case of services doing connections on some systems due to memory use, they are hosted under svchost.exe and most connections will originate from this process.

 The fields for the event are:

-* **RuleName**: Name of rule that triggered the event.
+* **RuleName**: Name of rule that triggered the event

 * **UtcTime**: Time in UTC when event was created

-* **ProcessGuid**: Process Guid of the process that made the network connection
+* **ProcessGuid**: Process GUID of the process that made the network connection

 * **ProcessId**: Process ID used by the OS to identify the process that made the network connection

 * **Image**: File path of the process that made the network connection